-CFM has the ability to offer unitholders the opportunity to withdraw all or part of their investment through a Limited Monthly Withdrawal Facility generally limited to 0.5% of the Fund's net asset value per month.
+CFM has the ability to offer unitholders the opportunity to withdraw all or part of their investment through a Limited Monthly Withdrawal Facility, subject to the Fund having available liquid assets, and generally limited to 0.5% of the Fund's net asset value per month.
+The Limited Monthly Withdrawal Facility is a secondary, limited mechanism for unitholders to redeem units.